What To Plant In August-Zones 1-10

 4. Spinach

-This is one spinach variety that grows from spring to fall without any issues.
-The more I cut it back the more it grows, literally.
-Days to maturity are 75 days.
+This spinach variety grows from spring to fall without any issues.
+The more I cut it back, the more it grows.
+It takes 75 days to mature.

-Here again, make sure your soil has the amendments above and you need to turn over the soil again and again.
+Again, ensure your soil has the amendments above, and you need to turn over the soil repeatedly.
 Plant the seeds at least one foot apart and the rows two feet apart.

 pH level for Spinach: 6.0 – 7.5